Pain management apps

 • Partnership between views of patient and clinicians to encourage users to interact with their health care provider and be involved in decision making, by including information or training on assertive communication with health professionals.

-• Social support where users have access to others living with persistent pain, to provide emotional, informational, and appraisal support such as a chat group or online community.
+• Social support where users have access to others living with persistent pain, to provide emotional, informational, and appraisal support, eg, a chat group or online community.

-• Cultural relevance includes information tailored to cultural beliefs and diverse groups for example has information relevant to different ethnicities, or disabilities.
+• Cultural relevance where it includes information tailored to cultural beliefs and diverse groups for example has information relevant to different ethnicities, or disabilities.

 The study found the following apps to have the largest number of features to support the self-management of pain.
 The authors noted that none of the apps provided culturally tailored information.